Rashtriya Rifles: Structure

 The Rashtriya Rifles (RR) has a distinct administrative and organizational structure compared to the Indian Army.
 It lacks formal categorization and is often described as a paramilitary force.
 In terms of training and equipment, it occupies a position between a paramilitary organization and the regular army.
 General K. V. Krishna Rao, former Chief of the Army Staff, referred to it as "a semi-military organization".
 Unlike the Army, RR battalions have support services, such as the Indian Army Service Corps and Indian Army Corps of Engineers, available at the battalion level rather than the brigade level.
 Each battalion consists of six companies without heavy weapons, though troops are trained to operate them.
 Unlike regular Army units, RR units are stationed in fixed locations and operate under five sector headquarters, each led by a two-star ranking Major General: Victor Force (Valley (Kashmir)), Kilo Force (Kupwara and Baramulla), Delta Force (Doda), Romeo Force (Rajouri and Poonch), and Uniform Force (Udhampur).

-The RR was raised in 1990 as a temporary force under the provisions of Union Composite Table, Part II, allowing it to be disbanded at any time through an executive order.
+The RR was raised in 1990 as a temporary force under the provisions of the Union Composite Table, Part II, allowing it to be disbanded at any time through an executive order.
 It continues to operate as a temporary force without a permanent mandate from the Ministry of Defence.
 The question of granting it a permanent status has been a subject of contention between the Ministry of Defence and the Ministry of Finance.
 The Ministry of Home Affairs has also questioned the rationale behind the creation of the RR, arguing that it suggests internal rebellions are a "permanent feature in India".
 During the Kargil War (1999), the Border Security Force (BSF) refused to serve under RR, arguing that they were of equal stature.
 The RR was initially headquartered at the Army's main office in New Delhi and led by the Director General of Rashtriya Rifles (DG RR), a lieutenant general in the Indian Army.
 In 2021, as part of restructuring aimed at reducing its scope, its headquarters was shifted to Northern Command in Udhampur and its chief was downgraded to an Additional Director General of Rashtriya Rifles (ADG RR), a major general.